Contact Models in Robotics: a Comparative Analysis: Algorithmic variations of the contact problem

-\textbf{\\Linear Complementarity Problem.} A first way to simplify the resolution of problem~\eqref{eq:NCP} is to linearize the NCP problem by approximating the second-order cone constraint from Coulomb's law with a pyramid, typically composed of four facets.
+A first way to simplify the solving of problem~\eqref{eq:NCP} is to linearize the NCP problem by approximating the second-order cone constraint from Coulomb's law with a pyramid, typically composed of four facets.
 This is done by replacing $K_{\mu^{(i)}}$ by \mbox{$\Tilde{K}_{\mu^{(i)}} = \left\{\lambda | \lambda_N \geq 0, \|\lambda_T\|_\infty \leq \mu^{(i)} \lambda_N \right\}$}.
 Doing so allows retrieving a linear complementarity problem (LCP), often easier to solve~\cite{cottle2009lcp}.
-Such a problem is more standard and better-studied than its nonlinear counterpart~\cite{erleben2015LCP}.
-Indeed, the standard Lemke's algorithm~\cite{cottle2009lcp} or the projected Gauss-Seidel (PGS) algorithm\,(Alg.~\ref{alg:lcppgs}) allow to solve it and even come with convergence guarantees.
-Due to its easy implementation, the PGS algorithm may seem attractive and was widely adopted by modern physics engines, such as in Bullet \cite{coumans2021}, PhysX \cite{physx}, ODE \cite{ode:2008}, and DART \cite{DART,werling2021fast} simulators.
+Such a problem is more standard and better-studied than its nonlinear counterpart as it already has a long history of applications to frictional contacts~\cite{mitsopoulou1987contribution,doudoumis1988solution,jourdan1998gauss,erleben2015LCP}.